 24. Skip levels if they’re too easy

-If you’re coasting along in a unit then this is definitely something you should consider.
+If you’re coasting along in a skill then this is definitely something you should consider.

-Tap on the unit in your lesson tree and you should find a little key button.
+Tap on the skill in your lesson tree and you should find a little Key button.
 If you tap it you’ll be given the opportunity to sit a test, which will assess whether or not you can skip forward to the next level.

 The tests are harder than the standard lessons in that you don’t get any hints.
 Make three or more mistakes and you get a big fat fail.

 This is something I recommend doing if you’re flying through a level and you don’t feel as though you’re learning much.

 In fact, if your performance is strong enough, Duolingo will ask if you want to skip to the next level without even needing to sit the usual test.
 This happens when you complete two lessons in a row without getting any of the questions wrong.

 25. Tap flags to see XP and Crowns

 If you’re anything like me then you’ll have dabbled with a few different languages on Duolingo.